dirceuwjr/University-Network-Project/readme.md

 ## 📝 Notes
 - Packet Tracer was used for simulation.
 - Some advanced features (like HSRP failover) may not fully function due to tool limitations.
+- All device passwords (console, VTY, enable, etc.) are set to *cisco*.

 ---